Modulating Bottom-Up and Top-Down Visual Processing via Language-Conditional Filters: Experimental Analysis

+\textbf{Datasets.} We evaluate our model on ReferIt (130.5k expressions, 19.9k images) \cite{kazemzadeh_referitgame_2014}, UNC (142k expressions, 20k images), UNC+ (141.5k expressions, 20k images) \cite{yu_modeling_2016} and Google-Ref (G-Ref) (104.5k expressions, 26.7k images) \cite{mao_generation_2016} datasets.
+Unlike UNC, location-specific expressions are excluded in UNC+ through enforcing annotators to describe objects by their appearance.
+ReferIt, UNC, UNC+ datasets are collected through a two-player game and have short expressions (avg.
+4 words).
+G-Ref have longer and richer expressions, its expressions are collected from Amazon Mechanical Turk instead of a two-player game.
+G-Ref does not contain a test split, and Nagaraja et al. \cite{nagaraja_modeling_2016} extends it by having separate splits for validation and test, which are denoted as val (U) and test (U).

-\textbf{Evaluation Metrics:} Following the previous work \cite{Liu2017RecurrentMI,margffoy2018dynamic,Ye_2019,chen2019see}, we use overall intersection-over-union (\textit{IoU}) and $precision@X$ as evaluation metrics.
+\textbf{Evaluation Metrics.} Following previous work, we use intersection-over-union (\textit{IoU}) and $p@X$ as evaluation metrics.
 Given the predicted segmentation mask and the ground truth, the \textit{IoU} metric is the ratio between the intersection and the union of the two.
-The overall \textit{IoU} calculates the total intersection over total union score.
-The second metric, $precision@X$, calculates the percentage of test examples that have \textit{IoU} score higher than the threshold $X$.
-In experiments, $X \in \{0.5, 0.6, 0.7, 0.8, 0.9\}$.\\
+There are two different ways to calculate \textit{IoU}: the overall \textit{IoU} calculates the total intersection over total union score throughout the entire dataset and the mean \textit{IoU} calculates the mean of \textit{IoU} scores of each individual example.
+For a fair comparison, we use both \textit{IoU} metrics.
+The second metric, $p@X$, calculates the percentage of the examples that have \textit{IoU} score higher than the threshold $X$.

-\textbf{Implementation Details:} As \cite{Liu2017RecurrentMI,margffoy2018dynamic,Ye_2019,chen2019see}, we limit the maximum length of referring expressions to $20$.
-In all convolutional layers, we set the filter size, stride, and number of filters ($ch$) as $(5,5)$, $2$, and $72$, respectively.
-The depth is $4$ in the UNet part of the network We set the dropout probability to $0.2$ throughout the network.
-We use Adam \cite{kingma2014adam} with default parameters for the optimization.
-We do not train the DeepLab ResNet101-v2 weights.
-There are $48$ examples in each minibatch.
-We train and test the model separately for each dataset.
-We train our model for $15$ epochs and present the scores for the model that achieves the best performance on the validation split.